-Three different measures of errors were calculated, which are the Mean Error (ME), Mean Absolute Error (MAE) and Mean Squared Error (MSE), as each focus on different aspects of uncertainties.
+Three different measures of errors were calculated, namely mean error (ME), mean absolute error (MAE), and mean squared error (MSE), as each focuses on different aspects of uncertainties (Willmott and Matsuura, 2005).

-- As is shown in Table 5, SPHEREMAP was found to be the best scheme regarding ME, but IDW outperforms both other 200 schemes regarding MAE and MSE.
+As is shown in Table 5, SPHEREMAP was found to be the best scheme regarding ME, but IDW outperforms both other schemes regarding MAE and MSE.
 The variance between observed and computed value (MSE) is lowest for IDW for four out of six parameters.
-Only Kriging has lower variances for precipitation and vapour pressure.
+Only kriging has lower variances for precipitation and vapour pressure.
 In addition, IDW has the lowest values for four out of six parameters regarding MAE.
 Here, SPHEREMAP performs a better interpolation for precipitation and vapour pressure.
-Regarding computation times, Kriging needed on average around 700 seconds, SPHEREMAP around 550 and IDW around 470.
-It should be noted that oceans were not masked to speed up the computations. - 205 In favour of obtaining an operational framework that is maintainable, the decision was taken to choose only one interpolation scheme for all variables.
+Regarding computation times, kriging needed around 700 s on average, SPHEREMAP around 550 s, and IDW around 470 s.

+It should be noted that oceans were not masked to speed up the computations.

+In favour of obtaining an operational framework that is maintainable, the decision was taken to choose only one interpolation scheme for all variables.
 The analysis of the error measures shows that none of the tested interpolation schemes outperforms the others in a consistent manner.
-However, working within an operational environment, the robustness of the system is crucial, and from that point of view, the automatic variogram fitting in Kriging is a stability concern that was also observed by Ntegeka et al. (2013), and hence was excluded for EMO-5.
-As SHPEREMAP shows the best performance for the critical parameter - 210 precipitation, it was ultimately chosen as the interpolation scheme to generate the grids of EMO-5.
+However, working within an operational environment, the robustness of the system is crucial, and from that point of view, the automatic variogram fitting in kriging is a stability concern that was also observed by Ntegeka et al. (2013), and this was hence excluded for EMO-5.
+As SPHEREMAP shows the best performance for the critical parameter precipitation, it was ultimately chosen as the interpolation scheme to generate the grids of EMO-5.

-There are many methods available to estimate the uncertainty (i.e. reliability) of the gridded values, such as the leave-one-out approach, ensemble creations or the technique developed by Yamamoto (2000).
-Kriging itself provides an error estimation, but this depends only on the spatial distribution of the applied stations and not on the input data, therefore this error estimation 215 is not applicable here.
+There are many methods available to estimate the uncertainty (i.e. reliability) of the gridded values, such as the leave-one-out approach, ensemble creations, or the technique developed by Yamamoto (2000).
+Kriging itself provides an error estimation, but this depends only on the spatial distribution of the applied stations and not on the input data; therefore, this error estimation is not applicable here.
 As the computational time of the grids is highly relevant in order to produce the operational grids as input for emergency management applications, the technique developed by Yamamoto (2000) is used due to its low computational effort.
-Furthermore, this method takes into account the variability of the surrounding observations, unlike the common Kriging uncertainty that only depends on the variogram and the spatial distribution of stations.
-This approach was also used, for example, for the E-OBS data set (Haylock et al., 2008).
-Originally, it was developed for Kriging schemes, but 220 was adapted to the utilized modified SPHEREMAP scheme.
+Furthermore, this method takes into account the variability of the surrounding observations, unlike the common kriging uncertainty that only depends on the variogram and the spatial distribution of stations.
+This approach was also used, for example, for the E-OBS dataset (Haylock et al., 2008).
+Originally, it was developed for kriging schemes, but was adapted to the used modified SPHEREMAP scheme.
 Briefly, the method uses the interpolation weights to calculate a weighted variance between the gridded value and the input station data.
-It is zero if all input data are identical (e.g. areas with zero precipitation) and increases with increasing variance of the input data.
-This method does not need any additional information besides grid value, station values and the interpolation weights.
+This is zero if all input data are identical (e.g. areas with zero precipitation) and increases with increasing variance of the input data.
+This method does not need any additional information besides grid value, station values, and the interpolation weights.